DevBigJoe/LoRaTxRxChat/README.md

 ## Usage
 1. Set Device ID, enter a short name for this node (e.g. Alex, NodeMain,...)
-2. Send a Message, just type your message in the serial Monitor (e.g.Computer, Laptop, ArduinoIDE, Smartphone app like "Serial USB Terminal (PlayStore)") followed by ***<ReceiverName>.
+2. Send a Message, just type your message in the serial Monitor (e.g.Computer, Laptop, ArduinoIDE, Smartphone app like "Serial USB Terminal (PlayStore)") followed by ***ReceiverName.
 Press Enter